Give children tools to self-soothe and manage big emotions

 • Our videos are designed to minimize potential triggers.
 Every video has the same instructor (Julie) and follows the same basic structure, so viewers always know who and what to expect.
 We speak with inviting language that emphasizes choice, and only use calm, soothing, natural visuals and sounds.

 • We are constantly learning about how to craft and teach trauma-informed practices.
-That’s why we upload new videos quarterly based on the latest research.
+That’s why we upload new videos regularly based on the latest research.

 Because there is no one “right way” to manage emotions, all videos include: